Access to Student Records Policy

 Policies related to medical students' electronic assessment portfolios, which are maintained centrally for each Feinberg student throughout their enrollment.

-Defines a minimum postdoctoral research fellow stipend level.
+Defines the minimum postdoctoral research fellow stipend level.

 Incoming medical students must provide proof of positive immunity for the these diseases prior to matriculation.